 In fact, CMPs make it easy to use dynamic creative optimisation.
 Campaigns optimised through analytics, that are scheduled to hit the right viewers, with the right context, at the right time – in real-time.

 One final thing to consider: dynamic creative optimisation with artificial intelligence (AI).

 This is DCO that uses an algorithm to select specific creative elements on the fly.
 Using selected data sources, it picks the best combination of creative to put in front of a viewer.
 It takes different types of dynamic creative campaign and automatically fuses them together.
 Meaning you can build campaigns that use demographic data, geo-targeting, and contextual data to make the ultimate dynamic creative campaign.

 What’s more you can add as many data sources as you want.
 From weather reports to traffic conditions, the choice is yours.
 There’s no limit to what you can do.
 It takes display optimisation to the next level.
-It’s also another thing that CMPs make happen; whether, in-built, or in combination with other solutions such as DoubleClick Studio (now Google Ad Manager).
+It’s also another thing that CMPs make happen; whether, in-built, or in combination with other solutions such as DoubleClick Studio (now Campaign Manager and Studio).
 It’s another step towards that holy grail of digital marketing: personalised advertising.